The Sweet Potato

 Keep sweet potatoes out of the fridge, as they develop chilling injury quite readily.
 Eat as soon as possible and avoid cracked, bruised or soft sweet potatoes.
 Leave the skins on when baking to retain their shape.
 The flesh of some varieties discolour when cut or peeled, so immerse in acidulated water (water with lemon juice or a splash of vinegar).

-The three varieties of sweet potato – kumara, sweet brown and purple/red – are available in Australia.
-Kumara has a drier flesh and is great in puddings; the brown sweet potato has a light skin with creamy white flesh that is more fibrous and is excellent for baking and combining with potato.
+The three varieties of sweet potato – kumara, sweet brown, and purple/red – are available in Australia.
+Kumara has a drier flesh and is great in puddings; the brown sweet potato has a light skin with creamy white flesh and is excellent for baking and combining with potato.
 The purple/red variety has moist creamy white flesh with a purple fleck and is sweeter when baked slowly at a low temperature.